mauer4/FPGA-Selection-Sort/README.md

 SWAP1 - one of the two cycles needed to swap the minimum value and the i-index SWAP2 - the second cycle for swap, ready to look at the next entry (next i-index)

+The Algorithm is written in verilog and instantiated inside a top_level module that instantiates the memory inside the DE1, as well

+The algorithm and the top level module are both testbenched extensively.